FarihaChoudhury/project/README.md

 # PROJECT
-3rd year project - Analysing code contributions through code classification for Python and Django projects
+## Analysing code contributions through code classification for Python and Django projects
+3rd year project

 All ANTLR-generated files are not my intellectual property.
 These have been taken from the ANTLR documentation:
     - https://www.antlr.org